pcamarajr/simple-text-copy/ABOUT.md

 3. **Cross-Platform Workflow**:
    - Designers can seamlessly move text between Figma and other applications
    - Teams can maintain text consistency across design and implementation phases

+4. **Data Collection**:
+   - Collect multiple pieces of text into a spreadsheet-ready format
+   - Maintain organized columns with automatic tab separation between entries
+   - Create structured datasets from web content with minimal effort

+## Feature Spotlight: Clipboard Merge

+The clipboard merge functionality enhances data collection workflows:

+1. **How It Works**:
+   - When enabled, newly copied text is combined with existing clipboard content
+   - Format: "new text<separator>existing text"
+   - Default separator is a tab character, creating spreadsheet columns when pasted

+2. **Benefits**:
+   - Eliminate manual copying and formatting when collecting data
+   - Create structured, column-based data directly from web pages
+   - Maintain context between related pieces of information

+3. **Customization**:
+   - Configure the separator character in the options page
+   - Use tabs for spreadsheets, commas for CSV files, or any custom separator

 ## Development Workflow